ShutterStarTW/wp-autoplugin/README.md

 * matching an existing admin screen; or
 * discussing a diagram alongside the code.

-Images are private, message-scoped attachments.
 WP-Autoplugin accepts verified JPEG, PNG, and WebP files and checks the selected model’s image capability before queueing the request.

 ## Choose how a finished revision is released